jbrandtmse/objectscript-design-patterns/.clinerules/00-objectscript-rules.md

 ## IRIS Environment Details
 - **IRIS is NOT running in Docker** - do not use docker commands
-- **Classes auto-compile when saved** - individual classes compile automatically when saved via write_to_file or replace_in_file
-- **Manual Recompilation**: Only needed for major project changes - ask user to recompile manually when needed
-- **Testing**: Use MCP tools (iris-execute-mcp, caretdev/mcp-server-iris) for testing and execution
+- **Testing**: Use MCP tools (iris-execute-mcp, caretdev/mcp-server-iris) for execution, the iris-execute-mcp has known issues with the unit test functionality.
+If you must run unit tests, ask the user to do it for you.
 - **Direct IRIS access**: Available through MCP servers for real-time testing and debugging

 ## Research and Knowledge Resources